microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Packages.md

 Some of the benefits of using asset packages include:

 - Available for Unity 2018.4 and newer
-- Can configure which files are imported
-  - Package import allows for omitting one or more files
 - Easy to make changes to MRTK
   - MRTK is in the Assets folder